 The Fund has not set a minimum proportion of investments in Taxonomy aligned economic activities.
-The graph below represents 100% of the total investment.
+This graph represents 100% of the total investment.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?1
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy ?